 Non-FIPS Mode operations follow the same general flow as FIPS Mode.
-The module must be certified; connections must be configured; the encryptors must authenticate to each other with NCs.
+The module must be certified, connections must be configured; the encryptors must still authenticate to each other with NCs.
 When the module is set by a Crypto Officer to operate in non-FIPS approved mode, several aspects of the module's operation are relaxed:

-- The SNMPv3-based management interface need not be encrypted; the SNMPv3 privacy feature may be disabled or enabled as needed. - The module may employ non-approved algorithms.
+• The SNMPv3-based management interface need not be encrypted; the SNMPv3 Privacy feature may be disabled or enabled as needed.

 While SNMPv3 privacy may be disabled when FIPS Mode operation is turned off, the SNMPv3 Privacy must first be re-enabled before FIPS Mode operation can be turned back on.
-The non-approved algorithms are disabled within the module automatically, but FIPS Mode cannot be set if SNMPv3 privacy is disabled.
+The non-approved algorithms are disabled within the module automatically, but FIPS mode cannot be set if SNMPv3 privacy is disabled.